shyamsundarc92/CSE570-DopplerEffect/README.md

 6) Gesture Mapper - we don't consider dir = 0 (maybe check and add it if required). - ADDED DIR = 0

 7) Finally, map gestures to browser actions - DONE.
-Need to find action for repeated horziontal non-video movements
+Need to find action for repeated horziontal non-video movements - Ideal is to move between tabs.

 ------------